bigbadcyborg/Robotics-assignment-5/README.md

 Please take a look at the provided code for ROS2 Servers and clients, and choose what models you want to use for Whisper and LLaMa by modifying the provided code.

-You need to complete option 4, which takes in your voice as input after a few seconds of recording(e.g. 5 seconds) and reads the LLM response to you using espeak.
+You need to complete option 4 in the sample_client script.
+It is expected that the script will take in your voice as input after a few seconds of recording(e.g. 5 seconds) and read the LLM response to you using espeak.

 The following is an instruction to execute the provided code.